 The estimate should also include a description of the prices the mover will charge for other services.
 This includes an hourly fee for packing, plus the cost of materials it will provide.
 Other functions involve crating of artwork, moving of large and bulky items like pianos and pool tables, and charges for “stair carries” and “long carries.”
 These are explained in the movers tariff and agreed to in advance.
 Sometimes there are services added at the destination for conditions that are not anticipated.
 These are known as impracticable operations and can be charged to you if necessary, to complete the delivery.
 These services are not standard, and there are limits to how a mover can charge for them.
 Examples of these unforeseen conditions impeding standard delivery would include a steep, winding driveway, or a prohibition on parking in front of an apartment building, either of which might require shuttling the load.

-Among other key requirements for moving companies, they must provide information about their dispute resolution and arbitration programs and describe the choices for insurance protection of your shipment.
+Among other key requirements for moving companies in Florida or Pennsylvania is that they must provide information about their dispute resolution and arbitration programs and describe the choices for insurance protection of your shipment.
 While most moves go smoothly, accidents do happen, and it is best to prepare.
 It would help if you understood the difference between the two types of coverage available to you before the move starts, so you will have the peace of mind you need.